Rangipo Desert: Human interaction

 The region is largely uninhabited, possibly due to the unproductive nature of the extreme winter climate.
-One account of crossing the desert from an early Pākehā explorer in the region described it as "a most desolate and weird-looking spot... a fit place for Macbeth's witches, or Faustus's Brocken scene."
+One early written account of crossing the desert from the Cornish explorer and missionary William Colenso described it as "a most desolate and weird-looking spot... a fit place for Macbeth's witches, or Faustus's Brocken scene."
 The town of Waiouru, with its army camp, lies to the south and much of the southern part of the desert is used for training purposes.
 To the north of the desert lies the Rangipo prison farm.

 The desert is bisected by only one sealed road, a section of State Highway 1 known as the Desert Road.
 The road is closed with barrier arms for short periods most winters, due to severe snow storms and icy road conditions.
 Turangi emergency services monitor the northern part of the Desert Road, and the NZDF Military Police at Waiouru are responsible for the southern end.
 The boundary between the Waikato and Manawatū-Whanganui regions intersects the Desert Road at its summit, which at 1074 m above sea level is the highest pass on the New Zealand State Highway network.

 The Lord of the Rings films were shot in New Zealand, and the Black Gate of Mordor scenes were shot in the Rangipo Desert in 2000.